 - Collect proof of your accident-related losses and expenses

 We may be able to negotiate an out-of-court settlement in many accident cases.
 Sometimes, we have to take additional action and file a lawsuit in civil court.
 Throughout this process, we will represent your interests and ensure you understand your options every step of the way.

-Call an 18-wheeler and semi-truck lawyer in Corpus Christi at (713) 850-8600 to get started today with a free case evaluation.
+Call an 18-wheeler and semi truck lawyer serving Corpus Christi to get started today with a free case evaluation.